children orthodontics

 Do orthodontists provide braces for children?

 Orthodontic treatment for young new patients often begins around the age of 7.
 Early intervention can involve various types of braces, as well as teeth aligners such as Invisalign.
+Request an appointment to consult with the orthodontist and learn more about your options.

 What are the benefits of consulting with an orthodontist?